siferati/ClassicActionCombat/README.md

 * **Use your main mouse buttons in combat.** Bind spells, macros and items to the left and right mouse buttons.
 Your mouse buttons can be bound to anything while you're mouselooking!
 * **Automatically shows the cursor when you need it.** The addon detects when you open a window, such as your character profile or inventory, and stops mouselooking.
 Once you close the window, mouselook automatically resumes!

+## Requirements

+In order for the addon to work correctly, you must have nameplates active.
+You can activate them by going to Interface Options > Names > Unit Nameplates > Always Show Nameplates.

 ## Controls

 The default controls are the following: